The project's broad research team will undertake a number of various-size studies.

 In this study Varafell textiles from Borgund are reconstructed through experimental weaving by trained craftspeople.
 Varafell-textiles, used as a cloak by seafarers as protection from rain and the cold, are a known export article from Iceland.
 Norway’s first known examples are identified in the Borgund Kaupang collections.
 The technological systems and influences behind the Varafell textiles from Borgund will be seen in a North Atlantic context, to uncover economic and cultural networks of the townspeople.

-Monica Ravnanger and Marta Kløve Juul
+Monika Ravnanger and Marta Kløve Juul

 Using microscopy-based methods on hair morphology, animal species are identified in leather used for shoes.
 Practical properties as well as symbolic connotations of the identified leather types are discussed.

 The Beacon of Knowledge.
 The Coastal Defence Organization of Fire Warning Beacons Around the City of Borgund in the Middle Ages

 Through written sources from the old sagas and laws we know that some form of signalling with the use of fire warning beacons was organized as early as the Viking period.
 Along with the Levy this organisation was developed to be an important system for in the medival military coastal defence.
 These systems was particularly important around towns and in relation to the leidang.
 Around Borgund there is a network of place names that can resemble this function, and together with the relation to the boathouses at Borgund and the written sources the aim of the study is to better understand the organization of an early coastal defence system.

 Arve Eiken Nytun

 Playing in Time, Playing With Time.
 Board Games, Exchange, Identity and Temporalities: Entangled Material Cultures in Medieval Borgund